• Skip to primary navigation

 Relaxing on a Bench in Jackson Square

-The French Quarter is on everyone's New Orleans bucket list, but it gets hot (and to be honest, stinky) when the sun is beating down.
+The French Quarter is on everyone's New Orleans bucket list, but it gets hot (and to be honest, stinky) when the sun starts beating down.

 An overhead photo of a Hurricane cocktail at Pat O' Brien's.

-My husband and I got married in NOLA, and we had our rehearsal dinner here, so it holds lots of good memories.
+Beat the heat at one of my favorite places in New Orleans: Rock ‘n’ Bowl!
+My husband and I got married in NOLA, and we had our rehearsal dinner here, so it holds many wonderful memories.
 And with bowling, food, drinks, and live music, you are sure to have a great time here, too!

 An airplane in the atrium at the WWII Museum in New Orleans.